dnch/dotfiles/README.md

 # Hey, More Dotfiles!

-I may have named this repo incorrectly, as if it works the way I intend it to, the only hidden file needed will be `.config` :tada:
+I may have named this repo incorrectly; If it works the way I intend it to, the only hidden file needed will be `.config` :tada:, rendering the pluralisation of this repo's name incorrect.

 ## Getting Started